ameer-bauer/dice_cup/README.md

   -l Set an integer value as the Lower Bound for all Dice Groups.
 Results that
      are trimmed will be displayed as 'LB' in the Dice Group outcome.
+     If all results in a Set of Dice Group(s) are trimmed, both Set Average and Set Total will output a value of 'DNE' representing "Does Not Exist".

   -u Set an integer value as the Upper Bound for all Dice Groups.
 Results that
      are trimmed will be displayed as 'UB' in the Dice Group outcome.
+     If all results in a Set of Dice Group(s) are trimmed, both Set Average and Set Total will output a value of 'DNE' representing "Does Not Exist".

   -m Add or subtract a an integer value, a "modifier", from a Dice Group.
-     e.g. add a +5 modifier with '-m 5' or subtract a -3 modifier with '-m -3'.
+     i.e. add a +5 modifier with '-m 5' or subtract a -3 modifier with '-m -3'.

-     Note: for NEGATIVE modifiers, some OSs may require the '-' to be escaped. i.e. for a -4 modifier, the appropriate escaped flag values may be '-m \-4' or possibly '-m '-4''.
+     Note: for NEGATIVE modifiers, some OSs may require the '-' to be escaped. e.g. for a -4 modifier, the appropriate escaped flag values may be '-m \-4' or possibly '-m '-4''.

   -g Define the number of "Dice Groups" you wish to roll in a single Set.